COVID-19 pandemic in Illinois: March 2020

 On March 30, Dr. Ngozi Ezike, director of the IDPH, announced that there were 461 new cases and eight deaths.
 Counties that reported deaths were Cook (a male in his 50s, a male in his 60s, a female in her 60s, a female in her 70s), DuPage (a male in his 60s), Kendall (a female in her 60s), and Will (a male in his 50s and a male in his 60s).
 One death was an incarcerated man from Stateville Correctional Center.
-Additionally, there were twelve men that are incarcerated at Stateville who were hospitalized, with several requiring ventilators.
+Additionally, twelve men incarcerated at Stateville were hospitalized, with several requiring ventilators.
 An additional 77 prisoners with symptoms were isolated at the facility and eleven staff members were isolated.
 Testing for COVID-19 disclosed the first case of infection on March 22 in Cook County Jail.
 10% of the 5,000 inmates were released as a cautionary measure, but the number of infections had risen to 134 by March 30.
 The first confirmed cases of coronavirus disease were announced on this day for Clark, Crawford, Marion, Randolph, and Saline counties.

 On March 31, an additional 937 confirmed cases were announced along with 26 deaths that brought the death total to 99.
 Ford and Ogle counties reported their first confirmed cases.
 The following counties had deaths related to the disease: Cook (two males in their 50s, a male in his 60s, two females in their 60s, five males in their 70s, two females in their 70s, three males in their 80s, a female in her 80s, and a male in his 90s), DuPage (two females in their 70s), Kane (a male in his 80s), Lake (a female in her 60s), McLean (a male in his 70s), Morgan (a male in his 80s), St. Clair (a female in her 30s), Will (a male in his 80s and a female in her 80s).